Newport Camogie 1962

 The game was a battle between the winners attack and a stubborn Doohoma defence.
 Seldom did the ball pass the centre field sector and the fact that Doohoma had not even a wide speaks for itself .
 Doohoma concentrated all their big guns in the defence where B. Gaughan cleared time and again under pressure.
 With all the players bunching around this sector Newport found it difficult to get scores and on their own turn over only had a goal to their credit when they should have had the game sealed up at this stage.

-A switch in the second half bringing Patricia Moran from centre field to full forward had the desired effect and the game had barely re-started when she gave her side the necessary tonic score.
-From then on it was one way traffic.
 In attack for the winners Bridie Kilroy was outstanding and had a picture goal just before the final whistle.
 Margaret Kelly at full back , who had little to do, ventured up into the attack at nearing the finish to warm herself, as Rose Conway seldom let the ball pass the half back line where she dominated.
 Kathleen Monaghan, at midfield , was most prominent for the winners and gave her counterpart few opportunities.

 Scores for Newport : P. Moran (3 0), B. Carter (1 0), B. Kilroy (1 0)